OmerFarukArpa/guncel-konular-infinity-leap/README.md

 ## 📦 Downloadable Version of the Project (APK)

+⚠️ The application may take some time to download.
+Please wait.

-⚠️ After clicking the 'OYNA' button, you can play by tapping on the ball.
+🎉 After clicking the 'OYNA' button, you can play by tapping on the ball.
 Have fun!

 You can download the application by clicking the link below: